shawngib/project-stig/readme.md

 6. Azure Automation (for future use)
 7. Managed Identity
 8. Azure Workbook for Sentinel and Log Analytics
+9. PowerShell during creation and for reporting audits. *Note: This is scheduled every 20 minutes and can be modified prior to deploying in the setPowerStig.ps1 script on the second to last line.*

 Resources used in the Image building and STIG process:

 1. [PowerSTIG DSC]('https://github.com/microsoft/PowerStig') - STIG and Audit STIG
 2. Custom scripts
-a. setPowerStig.ps1 = enables DSC and PowerSTIG requirements and creates scheduled task to audit for Windows
+a. setPowerStig.ps1 = enables DSC and PowerSTIG requirements and creates scheduled task to audit for Windows.
-b. audit.ps1 = Audits current state and parses state values to log for Windows
+b. audit.ps1 = Audits current state and parses state values to log for Windows.
 c.
-Desired state MOF files, one for each image required
+Desired state MOF files, one for each image required.
 d.
-Image Definition files, one for each
+Image Definition files, one for each.

 Resources used in the reporting and deployed as part of solution:
-1. Log Analytics Wrokspace - logged telemtry varies per OS
+1. Log Analytics Workspace - logged telemetry varies per OS.
 2. 2 x Log Analytics workbooks, one for use in Sentinel.
-3. Sentinel Solution - connects workspace to Sentinel
+3. Sentinel Solution - connects workspace to Sentinel.
 *Note: Logging by default is over public network, for isolated systems please set up a [private link to Azure Monitor.]('https://docs.microsoft.com/en-us/azure/azure-monitor/platform/private-link-security')*